andy-byers/paw/README.md

 When `main` is finished, its return value is passed back to the process that invoked `paw`.

 ### Types
-Paw is statically-typed, meaning all types must be known (and are fixed at) at compile-time.
+Paw is statically-typed, meaning all types must be known at compile-time.
 Also note that Paw is strongly typed, meaning implicit conversions are not allowed.

 The following example demonstrates creation of the basic value types.